paul-hoehne/dha-shell/README.md

 this approach, but maybe this is useful when you don't have the information that would correctly classify the encounter.

+5. The standard REST endpoints documented in (http://docs.marklogic.com/REST/client).
+This includes a basic REST application service so you can start working with the MarkLogic rest endpoints to add, search, and remove documents.

-5. An example of a custom rest end point under
+6. An example of a custom rest end point under
 <code>/src/main/ml-modules/services/notes.xqy</code>.
 This service searches just
 the doctor's soap notes (*not* web service SOAP).
 This includes snippeting and can be accessed at: <code>http://localhost:8700/v1/resources/notes?rs:q=bleeding AND face&rs:format=json</code>